portrik/emojihub-client/README.md

-# EmojiHub React
+# EmojiHub Solid

-This branch contains a React client for the [EmojiHub API](https://github.com/cheatsnake/emojihub).
+This branch contains a Solid client for the [EmojiHub API](https://github.com/cheatsnake/emojihub).